USF-Water-Institute/Leaflet-Map-Component/Readme.md

     - `targetProperty` and `targetValue` sets conditional display of certain marker icons. `targetProperty` refers to the GeoJSON/ Feature Layer property to target for the conditional check for the `targetValue` value.
 Currently only equal to conditional check is supported.
 No other conditional checks are supported at this time.

 *More detailed documentation coming soon*

+## Contributions

+Currently this repository is not set up to accept contributions.

+## Issues

+Currently this repository is not set up to receive and/or review Issues and bugs.